fsharp/fslang-design/RFCs/FS-1115-InlineIfLambda-in-FSharp-Core.md

 This is a long-running pre-approved RFC tracking the use of this feature in FSharp.Core.

+> NOTE: It appears to make sense to just go through FSharp.Core systematically and use it on every inlined function that takes a lambda which is only applied once

+> NOTE: It is likely `inline` could be used more widely across FSharp.Core as well

 ### Approved uses in FSharp.Core 6.0.0

 * Array.map